-For instance, you can have a small piece of chocolate after exercise.
-Your body will use those carbs to fill its glycogen stores and produce hormones that support muscle growth and repair.
+For instance, you can have CLICK® after exercise.
+Your body will refill its glycogen stores and produce hormones along with protein to support muscle growth and repair.

 Cabbage, cauliflower, spinach, zucchini, and other veggies are high in water and fiber.
 These nutrients support digestion and increase satiety.
 They also add bulk to your diet, so you'll feel full despite eating fewer calories.

 To lose weight faster, replace grains and starches with veggies.
 For example, eat your favorite fish dish with a big salad, asparagus, or pickles instead of rice.
 This way, you'll stay full longer and cut calories.